 As per a decree issued by His Highness Sheikh Khalifa Bin Zayed Al Nahyan, President of the UAE and Ruler of Abu Dhabi, and Law No.2 of March 2005, ADFCA was established with a view to ensure food safety, guarantee the quality of food for human consumption and to conduct the necessary research and studies on safe food.

 In April 2007 and as per Law No. 5 pertaining to the amendment of the original law, the Authority was empowered to issue rules, regulations and standards to streamline food items sold or offered for human consumption.

-ADFCA consists of the following sectors:Corporate Services, Food Safety, Strategic and Performance, Policies and Regulations, Development, Agricultural Affairs, Animal Wealth.
+ADFCA consists of the following sectors:Corporate Services, Control Sector, Strategic and Performance, Policies and Regulations, Development, Agricultural Affairs, Animal Wealth.